mkhorasani/Streamlit-Authenticator/README.md

 >  - **credentials:** _dict_
 >    - Provides the usernames, names, passwords, and emails, and other user data.
 >  - **cookie_name:** _str_
->    - Specifies the name of the JWT cookie stored on the client's browser for password-less re-authentication.
+>    - Specifies the name of the re-authentication cookie stored on the client's browser for password-less re-authentication.
 >  - **cookie_key:** _str_
 >    - Specifies the key that will be used to hash the signature of the re-authentication cookie.
 >  - **cookie_expiry_days:** _float, default 30.0_